amyyf/status-server/README.md

 `src` contains client files for the front-end. `server` contains the Express application for routing and serving.
 ## Running Locally

-In the project directory, run:
+Clone the repo or download the zip files and run `npm install` in the project directory.
+Then run:

 ### `npm run deploy-local`